 The review found that LAGC IFQ vessels continued to participate in the fishery at different levels throughout the range of the fishery.
 The quota leasing market had increased in the number of participants over time with increasing cohesion among participants.
 Over the evaluation period quota holdings became more equally distributed across fishery participants.
-At a 5% share cap the smallest possible number of affiliates would be 20, but in 2015 there were 192 affiliates.
+At a 5% share cap the smallest possible number of affiliates would be 20, but in 2015 there were 192 affiliates, which is 9.6 times that of the level the share cap would allow.